dougeby/IntuneDocs/intune-azure/set-device-compliance/monitor-device-compliance.md

 The setting compliance report provides the details for each compliance settings such as:

-- Number of devices that are noncompliant with the setting
+- Number of devices that are noncompliant with the setting.
-- The platform that the setting is applied to
+- The platform that the setting is applied to.

 You can drill down on each of the setting to see more information about the profiles on which these settings have been enabled, and the configured the value of the setting.